neurodesk/neurodeskedu/_sources/intro.md

 ### 3. Follow the Instructions:
 Once you've chosen your setup, follow the instructions provided in the link.

-{{< alert title="For example" >}} if you're using Linux on a local PC with a desktop interface, you would follow the instructions at https://neurodesk.org/docs/getting-started/neurodesktop/linux/.
+**For example**, if you're using Linux on a local PC with a desktop interface, you would follow the instructions at https://neurodesk.org/docs/getting-started/neurodesktop/linux/.
 <img src="/static/startup_table.png">

 ## 4. Video tutorial